descawed/re0box/README.md

 folder and you can open it with any text editor.
 Note that changes to this file won't take effect while the game is running; you'll need to restart the game for it to pick up any changes.
 - Mod: this controls whether the mod is enabled.
 When Mod=1 (which is the default), the mod is enabled.
 If you change it to Mod=0, the mod is disabled.
-The reason you would want to do this, as opposed to just not running the game with the mod, is what I mentioned in the Important Notes above: if you run the game without the mod and save, all your saved item boxes will be wiped out.
-So if you want to do a playthrough without the mod but still keep your item boxes in your saves from when you were using the mod, you should set Mod=0 in the config file and continue to run the game with item_box_mod.bat.
 - Leave: this controls whether you're allowed to drop items (the "Leave" option in the inventory).
 The default is Leave=0, meaning you're not allowed to drop items, because I think that having both the item box and the ability to drop items is OP.
 But if you want both, you can change it to Leave=1, and then you'll be able to drop items and still access the item box.

+## Uninstall
+Delete dinput8.dll from the Resident Evil 0 folder.
+None of the other mod files will have any effect once that's gone, but if you want to purge everything, this is the full list of files added by the mod:
+- dinput8.dll
+- re0box.ini
+- re0box_readme.txt
+- nativePC\arc\message\msg_chS_box.arc
+- nativePC\arc\message\msg_chT_box.arc
+- nativePC\arc\message\msg_eng_box.arc
+- nativePC\arc\message\msg_fre_box.arc
+- nativePC\arc\message\msg_ger_box.arc
+- nativePC\arc\message\msg_ita_box.arc
+- nativePC\arc\message\msg_jpn_box.arc
+- nativePC\arc\message\msg_spa_box.arc

 ## Build
 This mod is written in Rust and works via DLL injection.
-The default target is i686-windows-pc-gnu because RE0 is a 32-bit game and I'm cross-compiling from Linux, but I imagine the MSVC toolchain would also work.
+The default target is i686-windows-pc-gnu because RE0 is a 32-bit game and I'm cross-compiling from Linux.
+I imagine the MSVC toolchain would also work, but you might need to change how the build script handles the .def file.
 As long as Rust and the appropriate toolchain are installed, you should just be able to do a `cargo build`.
-The code doesn't include a way to inject the DLL; I've been using hasherezade's [dll_injector](https://github.com/hasherezade/dll_injector), which is what I bundle with the releases.

 Aside from the DLL itself, we also have to edit the game's message files so typewriters prompt to use the box.
 These are found in nativePC\arc\message.
 There's one file for each language the game supports, named in the format